 In ConvFHE \parencite{ConvFHE}, the slots whose indices are not multiple of $c_i$ in the product of input ciphertext and filters, $[r^{(n)}(X)]=[i(X)\cdot f^{(n)}(X)]$, as well as those in the plaintext corresponding to the product, $r^{(n)}(X)$, are invalid as shown in the example in Fig. \ref{fig:batch_conv_example}.
 Invalid slots in $c_1(X)$ can not be directly replaced by zeros.
 This is because a ciphertext $(c_0(X), c_1(X))$ is decrypted to $\lfloor \Delta ^{-1}((c_0(X)+c_1(X)s(X))\mod Q)\rceil$ according to \eqref{eq:decryption}.
 If the invalid entries of $c_1(X)$ are replaced by zeros, $c_1(X)s(X)$ will be different and the valid entries in the decryption results will be changed.
 ConvFHE uses the PackLWE \parencite{PackLWE} algorithm to find another ciphertext whose corresponding plaintext, $r^{'(n)}(X)$, equals $r^{(n)}(X)$ in the valid slots but has negative values in those invalid entries.
 The PackLWE involves very similar computations as ciphertext rotations, leading to long latency.
 The plaintext $r^{(n)}(X)+r^{'(n)}(X)$ has zeros in the invalid entries.
 Hence, rotating $[r^{(n)}(X)]+[r^{'(n)}(X)]$ by $n$ slots and adding up these results for $0\leq n<c_o$, the outputs of different channels are put into adjacent slots in the same ciphertext.
 It has the same format as the Conv layer input so that the next layer of CNN can continue.

-Our design proposes to extract the valid entries of $[r^{(n)}(X)]$ directly without changing the decryption result.
-The intuition is that, from \eqref{eq:decryption}, there is one-to-one mapping between the slots in $c_0(X)$ and those in the corresponding plaintext.
-Hence, the valid slots in $c_0(X)$ can be directly extracted.
-Although $c_1(X)$ is also needed in the decryption, it can be handled in the client.
-Our new design also includes a novel filter packing scheme that eliminates the rotations needed to put the valid slots from different $[r^{(n)}(X)]$ into adjacent slots of the same ciphertext.
-Our proposed procedure is listed in Algorithm \ref{alg:proposed_ext}, assuming that the data from all input channels can be packed into one plaintext polynomial and all Conv layer filters corresponding to one output channel can be packed into one plaintext polynomial too.
-Our algorithm adopts a modified $c_1(X)$ computation involving the client.
-The potential security issues are analyzed in Section \ref{sec:security_analysis}.
+Our design proposes to extract the valid entries of $[r^{(n)}(X)]$ directly, without changing the decryption result.
+The intuition is that, from \eqref{eq:decryption}, there is a one-to-one correspondence between the slots in $c_0(X)$ and those in the corresponding plaintext.
+Hence, the valid slots in $c_0(X)$ can be extracted directly.
+Although $c_1(X)$ is also required for decryption, it can be handled on the client side.
+Furthermore, our new design introduces a novel filter packing scheme that eliminates the rotations needed to align the valid slots from different $[r^{(n)}(X)]$ into adjacent slots of the same ciphertext.
+Our proposed procedure for one Conv layer is outlined in Algorithm \ref{alg:proposed_ext}, assuming that the data from all input channels can be packed into one plaintext polynomial and all Conv layer filters corresponding to one output channel can also be packed into a single plaintext polynomial.
+In this algorithm, $U(0,\Delta)$ denotes a uniform distribution over the range of $[0,\Delta]$, and the additions and multiplications on the polynomial coefficients are always followed by modular reductions with the ciphertext modulus.
+Besides, modular reduction by $X^N+1$ is carried out after every polynomial multiplication.
+For simplicity, these notations are omitted in Algorithm \ref{alg:proposed_ext}.
+Our method adopts a modified $c_1(X)$ computation involving the client.
+The security analysis is presented in Section \ref{sec:security_analysis}.